Some details about Telltale's upcoming The Walking Dead dead game have started trickling in, and some of them are actually sounding pretty promising.

 The XIth Cook Chase podcast this week features a guest star: Junaid from the old days of The World of Monkey Island!
 Junaid was one of the many Monkey Island fan artists who has since become very talented and amazing.
 And he owes it all to

 Gabriel recorded this week's podcast by crouching behind his neighbour's fence, stealing their wifi; and later on Roger 'Zaarin' Roger gives a moving performance in honour of Dave Grossman.
 The Paco Vink comic mentioned in the podcast can be viewed here, and the article in which Bill Tiller talks about CMI character design can be read here.

-Listen below, or go to our media section to download a higher quality copy.
+Listen below, or go to our to download a higher quality copy.
 Thanks to Zaarin for editing it together.

 Thanks to everyone who voted in our poll last week.
 The results can be seen below: